mpostol/OPC-UA-OOI/Networking/DataRepository/AzureGateway/README.md

 ```

-In this example, it is assumed that [`ServiceLocator`](https://www.nuget.org/packages/CommonServiceLocator) is implemented to resolve references to any external services.
+In this example, it is assumed that [IServiceLocator][Locator] is implemented to resolve references to any external services.

 Finally the `DataManagementSetup.Start()` method is called to initialize the infrastructure, enable all associations and start pumping the data.

 ### `IBindingFactory` implementation

 Implementation of this interface is a basic step to implement `Consumer` functionality.
-The `DataRepository` represents data holding assets in the `RxNetworking App` and, following the proposed architecture, the `IBindingFactory` interface is implemented by this external part.
+The `DataRepository` represents data holding assets in the `RxNetworking App` and, following the proposed approach, the `IBindingFactory` interface is implemented by an external part.
 It captures functionality responsible for accessing the process data represented by the `LocalResources`.
 The `LocalResources` represents the external part that has a very broad usage purpose.
-For example, it may be any kind of process data source/destination, and to name a few `Raw Data`,  `OPC UA Address Space Management`, and `Azure` services in this case.
+For example, it may be any kind of process data source/destination, and to name a few `Raw Data`,  `OPC UA Address Space Management`, `Azure` cloud-based front-end, etc.

 The `AzureGateway` functional package has been implemented based on the `Consumer` concept.
-This particular `Consumer` implements `IBindingFactory` interface to gather the data recovered from the `Message` instances pulled from the `Distribution Channel`.
+This particular `Consumer` (`PartBindingFactory`) implements the `IBindingFactory` interface to gather the data recovered from the `Message` instances pulled from the `Distribution Channel`.
 The received data is driven to the Azure services using configured out-of-band' protocol.
 An instance of the `IBindingFactory` is responsible to create objects implementing `IBinding` that can be used by the `Consumer` to forward the data retrieved from `NetworkMessag` received over the wire to Azure services.

-The proposed implementation of the Azure gateway proves that the `DataRepository` and associated entities, i.e. `Local Resources`, `Consumer`, `Producer` can be implemented as external parts, and consequently, the application scope may cover practically any concern that can be separated from the core PubSub communication engine implementation.
+The proposed implementation of the Azure gateway proves that the `DataRepository` and associated entities, i.e. `Local Resources`, `Consumer`, `Producer` can be implemented as external parts, and consequently, the application scope may cover practically any concern that can be separated from the core OPC UA PubSub communication engine implementation.

 ### `IConfigurationFactory` implementation

-Implementation of this interface is straightforward and based entirely on the library [`UAOOI.Configuration.Networking`](../../../Configuration/Networking/README.MD).
+the library [`UAOOI.Configuration.Networking`](../../../Configuration/Networking/README.MD).
 In a typical scenario, this implementation should not be considered for further modification.
 The only open question is how to provide the name of the file containing the configuration of this role.
-This role uses independent configuration file:
+This role uses an independent configuration file:

 - `ConfigurationDataConsumer.BoilersSet.xml`

 attached to the project.

 ## Current release

 > Note; This library is not considered to be published as the NuGet package.

-## Contributing

-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning